SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/find-screen.md

 ## <a id="ex1" />Example 1: search for profitable customers

-Imagine that you are a sales department manager and you want to make a presentation to the rest of management, showing what you have achieved since the last meeting.
+As a sales department manager, you want to give a presentation to the rest of management, showing what you have achieved after the last meeting.
 You want to focus on profitable customers (customers you have recently sold a lot to).

 1. Click the **Find** button.